aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/README.md

 - **Phase 4** will emphasize Data Visualization, including the development of a Power BI Dashboard designed to present insights interactively for executives, managers, and decision-makers.
 - **Phase 5** will consolidate findings into a comprehensive Report and PowerPoint Presentation, tailored to professionals, recruiters, CEOs, and policymakers seeking strategic clarity and actionable recommendations.

 The emphasis is on understanding how nearshoring, tariff advantages, and employment trends are influencing the semiconductor supply chain.
-Mexico and South Korea stand out as critical hubs, while China faces structural disadvantages due to Section 301 tariffs.
+Mexico, South Korea and Malaysia stand out as critical hubs, while China faces structural disadvantages due to Section 301 tariffs.

 ## Objectives